sagar61205/Sales-forecast/README.md

 # Sales-forecasting

+## Business impact: Increased sales revenue by 5.3% by analysing sales and sales‑margin data, identifying long‑term trends and behaviours of
+the top three suppliers, and integrating findings into forecasting for FY2022–2023.

 ## Business problem statement:

 1. Determine whether there are detectable trends in Sales-Margin values at a supplier or overall(all suppliers) level over a 10-year period.